stadlar/IST-FUT-FMTH/docs/ÍST TS 314_2022 Digital Documents.md

 <!-- ScopePaymentsDocsContextEnd -->

 Out of necessity, the previous IOBWS technical specifications largely consisted of expressing the intent and actual content in a human-readable format, otherwise found in the associated XML Schema and SOAP definitions.
-The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigatable user interfaces.
+The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigable user interfaces.

 <!-- ScopeEndNoteStart -->
 Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract "[{{yaml_definition}}](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/{{yaml_definition}})".
 Instead, the document focuses on the information needed to understand the domestic context of services, schema types and service flows required to implement ÍST {{spec_id}}.